ViswasS/GDP_Group_02/README.md

 2. On-Device AI Analysis

-  The app processes the inputs using AI models to identify potential conditions and assign severity rating (Normal, Mild, Moderate, Severe).
+  The app processes the inputs using AI models to identify potential conditions and assign a severity rating (Normal, Mild, Moderate, Severe).

 3. Personalized Guidance